Zhorstoke nebo

 Zhorstoke nebo (Жорстоке небо, Cruel Sky) is the second techno-thriller and ninth novel by Ukrainian author Max Kidruk.
 It was published in August 2014.

 Plot

 A French airline France Continental concludes a contract with a Ukrainian aircraft building company Aronov, according to which the latter has to supply a consignment of regional jet airliners to the European Union.
 The day after the first two planes are brought into operation, one crashes while landing in Paris, killing 49 people.
 The preliminary investigation states that the accident was caused by a 20-ton snowplow on the same runway where the plane was to land.
 A 28-year-old Ukrainian woman Diana Stoliar, whose father led the plane’s design development group but died after a heart attack a year ago, joins the international investigation team.
-Diana quickly discovers that the reasons of the crash are not that simple and is confronted with a dilemma: to protect her father’s good name or to find the truth.
+Diana quickly discovers that the reasons for the crash are not that simple and is confronted with a dilemma: to protect her father’s good name or to find the truth.